-Championships and finished 10th at the National tournament.
+The women's volleyball program is building a strong winning tradition.
+The team plays an competitive schedule and concentrates its recruiting on local athletes.
+The 2013 team won the first MCCAC Conference Championship in the program's history.
+The Cardinals won a Region 16 title and ended the season with a 10th place finish at the NJCAA National Tournament in 2011 as well.
+In 2016, the team won the Region 16 and District K Championships and finished 10th at the National tournament.
 In 2017, the team won the Region 16, MCCAC, and District K Championships, and finished 6th in the National tournament.
+In 2018, the team won MCCAC Conference, Region 16 and District K Championships and placed 10th at the National Tournament.
 Academics and sportsmanship are strongly emphasized within the program.
 Most graduating volleyball players are successfully placed in four-year institutions.
 Volleyball team members' GPAs traditionally rank high among scholarship students.
-Since 2011, the team has produced 3 NJCAA All-Americans and 20 Academic All-Americans.
-Scholarships are awarded on a merit
+Since 2011, the team has produced 5 NJCAA All-Americans and 40 Academic All-Americans.
+Scholarships are awarded on a merit basis.